Your ability to continuously attract new salon clients will ultimately determine your success as a salon or spa owner.

 If you’re a bigger spa or salon, it can be a good idea to outsource your social media to an agency so that you can focus on your core business while capturing the tremendous value that social media can bring your business.
 If you don’t have the budget for that, you can learn yourself.

-I would recommend you focus on Instagram first before you expand to other channels like Youtube, Pinterest, Facebook, Snapchat, or a blog.
-All have merit but Instagram is what I’ve seen most salons get success with fast.
+I recommend focusing on Instagram before expanding to other channels like YouTube, Pinterest, Facebook, Snapchat, or a blog.
+All have merit, but Instagram is what I’ve seen most salons get success with quickly.

 To get you going, I recommend you read the below two articles: